Doctor of Philosophy in Education

-All applicants to the Ph.D. in Education must meet the Coastal Carolina University Office of Graduate Studies admission requirements.
+The Ph.D. application is due November 1st to be reviewed for the Spring 2021 start date.
+Applicants to the Ph.D. in Education must meet the Coastal Carolina University Office of Graduate Studies admission requirements.
 In addition, all applicants will be reviewed by an admissions committee who will make recommendations based on the following criteria:

 - Completion of a Coastal Carolina University application form.

 - An earned Master's Degree in education or related field.

 - A minimum overall cumulative grade point average of 3.0 (on a 4.0 scale) documented by official transcripts for all collegiate coursework.

 - Copies of official scores on Graduate Record Examination (GRE) or Miller Analogies Test (MAT) and Test of English as a Foreign Language (TOEFL) if applicable.
 A score of 300 with no less than 160 on the verbal and 140 on the quantitative Graduate Record Examination, or 400 on the Miller Analogies Test.
 Scores must be no more than five years old.
 If an applicant's Master's Degree with overall GPA is 3.5 or higher, the Graduate Record Examination or the Miller Analogies Test are waived.